carlosrafaelgn/ArduinoTimer/README.md

 Where # is 1, 3, 4 or 5, depending on the chosen library.

-There are also three other functions common to all libraries:
+There are also four other functions common to all libraries:
 - void disableMillis(): Disables Arduino's default millisecond counter, rendering millis(), micros(), delay() and delayMicroseconds() useless, while saving some processing power.
 - void enableMillis(): Enables Arduino's default millisecond counter.
 - void microsFromCounting(x): Returns the amount of microseconds in x (refer to Example 2 for sample usage).
+- void microsFromSlowCounting(x): Returns the amount of microseconds in x - only to be used when the timer was started with startSlowCountingTimer#() (refer to Example 3 for sample usage).

-Functions resetTimer#, pauseTimer#, resumeTimer#, disableMillis, enableMillis and microsFromCounting are actually implemented as macros for better performance.
+Functions resetTimer#, pauseTimer#, resumeTimer#, disableMillis, enableMillis, microsFromCounting, microsFromSlowCounting are actually implemented as macros for better performance.

 In order to receive the notifications, an interrupt handler must be setup as shown below: